maniospas/Blombly/docs/material/minimization.md

 library to all programs for ease of development.
 But you will at most see only relevant parts (or none of them) in the compiled intermediate representations.
-So how does the compiler achieve this?
+How does the compiler achieve this?
 Let's start with the example below and see how far we can get.